1.1. Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 1.2 Paternity leave may be taken after the birth of a baby or the adoption of a child under the age of 18.

 2.1 The University offers five days full pay leave irrespective of length of service for all employees.
-You may also be eligible for an extra weeks leave at the statutory paternity pay rate if they have at least 26 weeks’ continuous service by the end of the 15th week before the expected week of childbirth (EWC) or at least 26 weeks’ continuous service by the end of the week in which you are formally informed by an approved adoption agency that you (or your partner) has been matched with a child for adoption.
+You may also be eligible for an extra weeks leave at the statutory paternity pay rate if they have at least 26 weeks’ continuous service by the end of the 15th week before the expected week of childbirth (EWC) or at least 26 weeks’ continuous service by the end of the week in which you are formally informed by an approved adoption agency that you (or your partner/same sex partner) has been matched with a child for adoption.

 2.2 To be eligible for paternity leave you must also be one of the following:

-- the biological father of the child
+- the biological parent of the child

 - the child’s adopter